Yuliya-HV/nlp-greek/README.rst

 The language and countries
 ---------------------------

-Greek language is used in varios countries.
+Greek language is spoken by majority of population in two countries.

 =========== ==========================================================
 Country     ISO Language code